QuantestPy/quantestpy/doc/circuit_assert_equal_to_operator.md

 ### Parameters

 #### circuit: \{quantestpy.TestCircuit, qiskit.QuantumCircuit, OpenQASM 2.0 string\}
-The circuit converted to an operator. [quantestpy.TestCircuit](./test_circuit.md) is a circuit class developed in this project.
+The circuit to check. [quantestpy.TestCircuit](./test_circuit.md) is a circuit class developed in this project.

 #### operator_ : \{numpy.ndarray, numpy.matrix\}
 The operator desired.